 Like all little sisters, who scratch your CD’s and steal your phone charger, South Queensferry pilfers tourists and day trippers from its elder sibling, Edinburgh, for a peek at its innards – there’s a lot to like about a place with a big red bridge.

 A short 20 minute train ride into Dalmeny Station drops you in the picturesque village on the edge of the Firth of Forth.
-If you’re anything like me, the prospect of photographing 2 epic bridges in the same frame has me rubbing my thighs (and soon to be 3 once the 3rd ‘Forth’ is finished in the spring of 2017) but if epic bridges don’t get your pulse racing there is still enough going on to make this a handsome day trip from Scotland’s capital.
+If you’re anything like me, the prospect of photographing 3 epic bridges in the same frame has me rubbing my thighs, but if Scotlands greatest landmark doesn’t get your pulse racing there is still enough going on to make this a handsome day trip from Scotland’s capital, Edinburgh.

 South Queensferry’s Heritage

-Many of the 17th century buildings still stand tall in this tranquil little town but the grandeur of some of the architecture is a testament to the wealth that this little community used to enjoy – merchants, ship-owners and craftsmen took advantage of their geographical position and traded wool, coal and wine to the rest of the country – sounds like ingredients for a perfect cozy night in to me!
+Many of the 17th century buildings still stand tall in this tranquil little town but the grandeur of some of the architecture is a testament to the wealth that South Queensferry used to enjoy – merchants, ship-owners and craftsmen took advantage of their geographical position and traded wool, coal and wine to the rest of the country – sounds like ingredients for a perfect cozy night in to me!
 But at the same time the place was always fraught with threats from pirates and witches, so some of the local legends and narratives are pretty colourful.
-Pop in to the South Queensferry Museum on the High Street for more tales and artifacts, it’s a really sweet (free) little museum and has some fantastic information about the construction of the bridges.
+Pop in to the South Queensferry Museum on the High Street for more tales and artifacts, it’s a really great little museum (and free) and has some fantastic information about the construction of the bridges.

 Forth Boat Tours

-One of the highlights of my many visits to South Queensferry has been a trip on the Forth Belle.
+If you’re looking for things to do in South Queensferry one of the highlights of my many visits to South Queensferry has been a trip on the Forth Belle.
 Granted, the name conjures images of a majestic Tall Ship with masts flapping in the breeze, an opportunity to don a head scarf à la Audrey Hepburn, however the reality is a boat that resembles something from Bay Watch and face-chaffing winds that even Elemis would struggle with BUT the experience is amazing.
 An hour and a half trip leaving from the Hawes Pier takes you under the big red bridge and around Inchcolm Island, Inchgarvie Island, oil supertankers and Haystack Rock.
 Onboard commentary gives you stories and facts about the islands in their hay-day and directs you to the spots where seals bask and puffins and kittiwakes waddle along.
 Some days, lucky passengers have also spotted dolphins and even killer whales near the bridges.
-The maid also disembarks at Inchcolm Island if you choose to get off and explore the old abbey and get closer to the puffins for some better photo’s.
+The boat also disembarks at Inchcolm Island if you choose to get off and explore the old abbey and get closer to the puffins for some better photo’s.